carias-rh/lx-toolbox/README.md

 # Automated rol.redhat.com lab creation
-This project uses ansible and selenium to create and extend life of most used labs in rol.redhat.com:
+This project uses ansible and selenium to create, delete, and extend life of most used labs in rol.redhat.com:
   - rh124-8.2
   - rh134-8.2
   - rh294-8.4